OpenEvalProject/evals/manuscripts/elife-54100/v2/manuscript.md

 Opossum A8 and A8/A9 lysates were prepared as above and then flowed over a nickel column, eluting over a 50 ml gradient from 25 to 1000 mM imidazole in tris buffer.
 Peak elution was pooled and the MBP tag was cleaved by incubation with ~1:5 TEV protease at 4°C overnight in 4 L of tris buffer.
 The MBP tag was then removed by flowing the sample over an MBPTrap column, step-eluting with 10 mM maltose.
 Additional MBP columns were run until all MBP was removed from the purified protein, assessed by SDS-PAGE.
 If necessary, an additional anion exchange step at pH eight was performed to complete purification.
 All purified proteins were dialyzed overnight at 4°C in tris buffer + 2 g/L Chelex-100 resin (Biorad), flash-frozen the following day in liquid nitrogen, and stored at −80°C.

-## Biophysical and biochemical characterization
+### Biophysical and biochemical characterization

 For all experiments, protein aliquots were thawed fresh from freezer stocks and were either dialyzed in the appropriate experimental buffer overnight at 4°C or exchanged 3X into experimental buffer using 3K microsep spin concentrator columns (Pall Corporation).
 All samples were filter-sterilized using 0.1 µm spin filters (EMD Millipore) prior to measuring concentration and using in experiments.
 Thawed aliquots were used for no more than one week before discarding.
 All concentrations were measured by Bradford assay and correspond to micromolar dimeric protein.

 For in vitro proteolytic susceptibility experiments, proteins were dialyzed or exchanged into tris buffer + 1 mM CaCl2.
 12.5 µM S100 protein was treated with 5 µM monomeric Proteinase K from Tritirachium album (Sigma Aldrich), cathepsin G from human neutrophils (Athens Research), or neutrophil elastase from human neutrophils (Millipore Sigma) in thin-walled PCR tubes, which were held at a constant temperature of 25°C over the course of the experiment using a thermal cycler.
 Proteinase K activity was quenched at different time points by directly pipetting an aliquot of the reaction into an equal volume of 95% Laemmli SDS-PAGE loading buffer + 5% BME at 95°C in a separate thermal cycler.
 Time points were analyzed via SDS-PAGE, and gels were quantified by densitometry using in-house gel analysis software (https://github.com/harmslab/gelquant, v1.0; copy archived at https://github.com/elifesciences-publications/gelquant; Harman, 2020).
-An exponential decay function (Aoe-kt) was fit to the data to extract the decay rate, floating Ao and k.
-Standard deviations were calculated from fits by taking the square root of the diagonalized covariance matrix and by error propagation.
+An exponential decay function ($A_{o}e^{-kt}$) was fit to the data to extract the decay rate, floating $A_{o}$ and $k.$ Standard deviations were calculated from fits by taking the square root of the diagonalized covariance matrix and by error propagation.

 Oligomeric states were measured using a superose 12 10/300 GL size exclusion column (Amersham Biosciences) with in-line concentration detection using refractive index (RI) and particle mass measured using a multiangle laser light scattering (MALS) instrument (Dawn Heleos, Wyatt Technology).
 Samples were concentrated to 0.5–2 mg/ml in tris buffer + 0.5 mM CaCl2, 0.1 µm sterile-filtered, and analyzed at a flow rate of 0.2 ml/min.
 Data were processed using manufacturer’s software (Astra).

 Circular dichroism (CD) and chemical denaturation experiments were performed using a Jasco J-815 CD spectrometer and spectroscopy-grade guanidine hydrochloride (gdn-HCl) or urea.
 Chemical denaturation was performed using 25 µM dimeric protein in tris buffer with CaCl2, with tris substituted for spectroscopy-grade trizma.
 Reversible unfolding and refolding curves were constructed by making concentrated 100 µM protein stocks in either buffer or 6M gdm or 10M urea and then preparing protein dilutions in various concentrations of gdn-HCl or urea in buffer.
 Samples were left to equilibrate in denaturant between three hours and overnight to allow for equilibration and were then analyzed by CD.
 Unfolding/refolding equilibration was confirmed by comparing unfolded vs. refolded protein at the same concentration.
 CD signal was quantified at 222 nm in a 1 mm cuvette using a 1 nm bandwidth, standard sensitivity, and 2 s D.I.T.
+HT voltage was <600 V. We fit a two-state unfolding model:

+$$
+\frac{b_{f}+m_{f}x+(b_{u}+m_{u}x)e^{-\frac{\DeltaG-mx}{RT}}}{1+e^{-\frac{\DeltaG-mx}{RT}}}
+$$

-HT voltage was <600 V. We fit a two-state unfolding model:bf + mfx+(bu + mux)e- ∆G-mxRT1 + e- ∆G-mxRT  to the data to extract thermodynamic parameters, where bf, mf,bu, and mu are the folded and unfolded baseline y-intercepts and slopes, ∆G is the unfolding free energy, m is the m-value, R = 0.001987 J⋅K−1mol−1 and T = 298.15 K. Standard deviations were calculated from fits by taking the square root of the diagonalized covariance matrix and by error propagation.
+to the data to extract thermodynamic parameters, where $b_{f},m_{f},$$b_{u},andm_{u}$ are the folded and unfolded baseline y-intercepts and slopes, $\DeltaG$ is the unfolding free energy, $m$ is the m-value, R = 0.001987 J⋅K−1mol−1 and T = 298.15 K. Standard deviations were calculated from fits by taking the square root of the diagonalized covariance matrix and by error propagation.
 Apparent unfolding kinetics studies were performed using the above conditions by spiking concentrated protein stock directly into 6M gdm and immediately monitoring CD signal at 222 nm.

-## Cell lines
+### Cell lines

 We purchased commercially distributed HEK293T cells from ATCC (CRL-11268).
 Because we are using this cell line as a host for heterologous transient transfections, the appropriate control for consistency between assays is the measurement of reporter output for a set of control plasmids and a panel of known treatments.
 Upon thawing each batch of cells, we run a positive control for ligand-induced response.
 We transfect the cells with plasmids encoding human CD14, human MD-2, human TLR4, renilla luciferase behind a constitutive promoter, and firefly luciferase behind an NF-KB promoter.
 We then characterize the raw luciferase output for five treatments: 1) mock, 2) LPS, 3) LPS + polymyxin B, 4) S100A9 + polymyxin B, and 5) S100A9 + 1.25x polymyxin B. This has a stereotypical pattern of responses in renilla luciferase (high for all) and firefly luciferase (low, high, low, high, high).
 To validate that this response is dependent on the transfected TLR4 complex as opposed to the cells themselves, we repeat the experiment but exclude the TLR4 plasmid.
 This should give identical renilla luciferase values but no firefly luciferase output in response to any treatment.
 To ensure that the cells maintain their properties between passages, we repeat the mock, LPS, and LPS + polymyxin B control on every single experimental plate.
 This assay has a built-in control for mycoplasma contamination: high firefly luciferase signal in the absence of added agonist.
 This indicates that there is another source of TLR4-induced NF-kappa B output in the cells—most plausibly, contamination.
 This mycoplasma sensing approach is used in the commercially available HEK-BLUE mycoplasma detection kit (Invivogen).
 We discard any cells that exhibit high background values or reach 30 passages.

-## Functional assays
+### Functional assays

 The antimicrobial activity of S100s was measured against S. epidermidis using a well-established assay (Hadley et al., 2018; Nakashige et al., 2016; Brunjes Brophy et al., 2013; Brophy et al., 2012; Cunden et al., 2016).
 The day before, a 5 ml starter culture of S. epidermidis in tryptic soy broth (TSB) was grown overnight.
 The next day, the culture was diluted ~1:100 in TSB and grown for approximately 2 hr to an OD600 of ~0.8.
 Immediately prior to experiment, the S. epidermidis culture was again diluted 1:100 at a ratio of 62:38 experimental buffer (25 mM tris, 100 mM NaCl, 3 mM CaCl2, pH 7.4):TSB.
 S100 proteins were exchanged into experimental buffer.
 Each well of a sterile 96-well plate was prepared with 40 µl of S. epidermidis diluted in experimental buffer + TSB, S100 protein at the desired concentration in experimental buffer, and then filled to 200 µl, maintaining a ratio of 62:38 experimental buffer:TB.
 S. epidermidis growth was monitored on a plate reader, measuring OD600 every 15 min for 13 hr.
 Each measurement was collected in technical triplicate and background-subtracted using a blank containing experimental buffer and TSB alone.
 Protein samples were confirmed to lack bacterial contamination by measuring S100 protein growth in experimental buffer and TSB lacking S. epidermidis.